panzerdp/dmitripavlutin.com/content/posts/106-defined-variable/index.md

 In JavaScript, a variable can be defined or not defined, as well as initialized and uninitialized.

-A good way to detect if a variable is defined is to use the `typeof` operator. `typeof myVar !== 'undefined'` evaluates to `true` if `myVar` is defined and initialized.
+A good way to detect if a variable is defined is to use the `typeof` operator. `typeof myVar === 'undefined'` evaluates to `true` if `myVar` is not defined (but also defined and uninitialized).

-If you'd like to detect if a variable is solely defined, ignoring its initialized state, then you can use the idea that accessing a non defined variable throws a ReferenceError.
-Just wrap the potentially not defined variable in a `try { myVar }` block, then catch the possible reference error in a `catch(e) {  }` block.
+To detect if a variable is exactly defined or not &mdash; wrap the variable in a `try { myVar }` block, then catch the possible reference error in a `catch(e) {  }` block.

 Finally, if you'd like to check the existence of global variables, then you can use `window.hasOwnProperty('myVar')`.
-This approach is useful to check whether the browser supports a specific API.
+This approach is useful to check if the browser supports a Web API.

 *What is your preferred way to check if a variable is defined?*